apache/iotdb/docs/UserGuide/Query-Data/Order-By.md

 ## order by in ALIGN BY DEVICE mode
 When querying in ALIGN BY DEVICE mode, `ORDER BY` clause can be used to specify the ordering of result set.

-ALIGN BY DEVICE mode supports four kinds of clauses with two sort key which are `Device` and `Time`.
+ALIGN BY DEVICE mode supports four kinds of clauses with two sort keys which are `Device` and `Time`.

 1. ``ORDER BY DEVICE``: sort by the alphabetical order of the device name.
-The devices with the same column names will be shown in a clustering view.
+The devices with the same column names will be clustered in a group view.

-2. ``ORDER BY TIME``: sort by the timestamp, the row of different devices will be shuffled according to the priority of time.
+2. ``ORDER BY TIME``: sort by the timestamp, the data points from different devices will be shuffled according to the timestamp.

 3. ``ORDER BY DEVICE,TIME``: sort by the alphabetical order of the device name.
-The row with the same device name will be sorted by timestamp.
+The data points with the same device name will be sorted by timestamp.

 4. ``ORDER BY TIME,DEVICE``: sort by timestamp.
-The row with the same time will be sorted by the alphabetical order of the device name.
+The data points with the same time will be sorted by the alphabetical order of the device name.

 > To make the result set more legible, when `ORDER BY` clause is not used, default settings will be provided.
 > The default ordering clause is `ORDER BY DEVICE,TIME` and the default ordering is `ASC`.

-When `Device` is the main sort key, the result set sort by device name first, then sort by timestamp in the group with the same device name, the SQL statement is:
+When `Device` is the main sort key, the result set is sorted by device name first, then by timestamp in the group with the same device name, the SQL statement is:
 ```sql
 select * from root.ln.** where time <= 2017-11-01T00:01:00 order by device desc,time asc align by device;
 ```